Jalapeno White Cheddar Pimento Cheese

 IMGP2574 copy

-What Is In Jalapeno White Cheddar Pimento Cheese?
+What Is Jalapeno Pimento Cheese?

-Pimento cheese has been a Southern staple for a long time, slathered on white bread and cut into quarters for baby showers, wedding teas and other shit like that.
+Pimento cheese has been a Southern staple for a long time, slathered on white bread and cut into quarters for baby showers, wedding teas and other things like that.
+For me it needs something extra sometimes – like jalapeños, and more than one type of cheese.

-I like to use sharp white cheddar combined with mild cheddar – it gives it a nice depth and range of flavor.
+I like to use sharp white cheddar combined with mild cheddar – it gives it a nice depth and broad range of flavor.

 Jalapeno Pimento Cheese

+Now, as far as the jalapeno pepper, don’t automatically assume that it makes the pimento cheese hot.
 As long as you ditch the seeds and scrape the little ribs out (the white soft things inside the pepper), you’ll skip the main heat, but keep the flavor and a little kick that won’t make your eyes water.
+I happen to have a current obsession with Cabot’s Farmhouse Reserve White Cheddar.

 Jalapeno Pimento Cheese